 #2 Philosophy can enchant your life

 Our everyday experiences are replete with philosophical meaning.
-It takes someone with a keen philosophical sensibility to recognise that tucking into a tin of tomato soup raises questions about how we can make informed personal and political decisions based on imperfect knowledge; or that hanging out your housemate’s washing raises questions about whether the world is a collection of discrete things or rather a function of one’s mind.
+It takes someone with a keen philosophical sensibility to recognise that, say, hanging out your housemate’s washing raises questions about whether the world is a collection of discrete things or rather a function of one’s mind.
 Still, with a combination of guidance, curiosity and attentiveness, anyone can begin to tune in to the puzzles that lie beneath the surface of ordinary life.

 It might be called developing a philosophical ear.
 As we attend more closely to the peculiarity of the world – and the remarkable fact that we can experience it at all – more and more philosophical questions present themselves.
 They may baffle us, but they also rejuvenate us by loosening the tarnish that habit puts on the wonder of things.
 “Philosophy has to be living,” says public philosopher Damon Young.
 “It has to answer the questions you have in your life.
 It has to move you, it has to touch you, it has to inspire you.”